axismaps/axis-jekyll/_posts/2015-06-18-cartography-with-an-actual-blindfold.markdown

 ### Color

 Color can cover a whole host of issues, but the main areas to watch out for are color blindness and low contrast.
 About 10% of all males have some form of color blindness, of which the most prevalent is red/green (protanopia) color blindness.
 That's a big percentage of your users.
-Simple fix â€“ don't put red and green right next to each other.
+Simple fix – don't put red and green right next to each other.
 As a mapping company trained in classical cartography techniques, this one is pretty much embedded in our blood and bones.
 Other versions of color blindness do exist though.
 It's up to you to decide how many versions you want to design for (since the more you cover, the less options you have for design).
 A good site to figure out which colors you can use is [Colorlab](http://colorlab.wickline.org/colorblind/colorlab/).

 ![Magenta vs Gray for Red/Green color blind people]({{ site.baseurl }}/media/posts/2015/06/color-lab.png) _Magenta vs Gray for Red/Green color blind people_